kmendoza197/kmendoza197.github.io/PharmaCare-Insight-design.md

 * The index `idx_prescriptions_drug_id` was created on the prescriptions table because queries involving filtering or joining prescriptions based on drug_id will benefit from this index.
 It enhances the performance of queries that retrieve prescriptions for a specific drug.

-* The index `idx_drug_id` was created on the averse_drug_reactions table because queries related to adverse drug reactions often involve filtering or joining reactions based on the drug involved.
+* The index `idx_drug_id` was created on the adverse_drug_reactions table because queries related to adverse drug reactions often involve filtering or joining reactions based on the drug involved.
 This index speeds up such queries by facilitating quick access to adverse reactions associated with a specific drug.

 ## Limitations